reactioncommerce/reaction-component-library/package/src/components/CheckoutAction/v1/CheckoutAction.md

 ```

 #### Action status labels
-Each status can have it's own label by using the `activeLabel, completeLabel, incompleteLabel` props.
+Each status can have its own label by using the `activeLabel, completeLabel, incompleteLabel` props.

 ```jsx
 const ActiveStepComp = ({label, stepNumber}) => <span>{stepNumber}{label}: Active Component</span>;